Mizzou Botanic Garden/Points of Interest

 Prairie Fire Crabapple (Malus x 'Prairie Fire') blooms in the background at Tiger Plaza.

-Blue Spruce (Picea pungens) and Cucumber Magnolia (Magnolia acuminata) in the Arboretum in McAlester Park.
+Blue Spruce (Picea pungens) and Cucumber Magnolia (Magnolia acuminata) in the McAlester Park.

 Medowsweet (Filipendula rubra) and Waterlilies (Nymphaea) at the Wildlife Pond.